 And now you’re here, you’ll get to do all the things those senior idiots knocked you back on in the past.

 Oh, except, you still have a senior idiot, sorry, Marketing Director to keep happy.
+And they seem to be from a generation which doesn’t get what social media or marketing technology can do for marketing.

 Oh, wait a minute.

-And what the hell is this meeting invite?
+And what the hell’s this meeting invite?

-Now, you’ve got to spend lots of extra hours managing the team, dealing with other functions, sorting the agency out, AND delivering all your KPIs.
+Now, you’ve got to spend lots of extra hours managing the team.
+Dealing with other functions.
+Sorting the agency out.
+AND delivering all your KPIs.

 Maturity - Decline - Marketing Director